Incredible Edibles for Schools:

 Based on a set of guidelines, submitted logbooks will be awarded Bronze, Silver, or Gold Level Status.
 We will also post these awarding's on our Incredible Edibles website and Agri Aware social media channels, as well as publish these celebrations in the INTO magazine circular and website.

-- Bronze - Complete 1 out of 5 tasks - Certificate for School
+• Bronze - Complete 1 or 2 out of 5 tasks - Certificate for Class / School

-- Silver - Complete 3 out of 5 tasks - Certificate for School
+• Silver - Complete 3 or 4 out of 5 tasks - Certificate for Class / School

-- Gold - Complete 5 out of 5 tasks - Certificate and Gold Rosette for School
+• Gold - Complete 5 out of 5 tasks - Certificate and Gold Rosette for Class / School

 Overall Winners

-If you submit all 5 tasks by the end of the project date (May 26th), you will be in with a chance to win some prizes above!
-10 super projects are shortlisted to win an overall prize.
+If you submit all 5 tasks by the end of the project date, you will be in with a chance to win one of the prize categories listed above.

-*Trip location subject to change depending on location of winning schools!
-Trip location examples: National Botanical Gardens, LIDL Farm to Fork Experience, Airfield, Agri Aware Mobile Farm visit and more!
+*Trip location subject to change depending on the location of winning schools!
+Trip location examples: National Botanical Gardens, Country Crest, The Lidl Farm to Fork Experience, Agri Aware Mobile Farm visit and more!

 If you are submitting your logbook by post, include a prepaid envelope with your logbook if you would like it to be returned after it has been reviewed.